AUSTIN, Texas — Editor's note: This article was originally created on Jan. 6, 2020.

-AUSTIN, Texas — Weeks after a missing Austin mom's body was found, KVUE has obtained an unsealed affidavit that includes new details about Heidi Broussard's death, including a tipster who saw her and her baby getting in a car around the time of their disappearance.
+Weeks after a missing Austin mom's body was found in December of 2019, KVUE obtained an unsealed affidavit that includes new details about Heidi Broussard's death, including a tipster who saw her and her baby getting in a car around the time of their disappearance.

 Broussard, 33, and her baby, Margo Carey, had been missing since Dec.
 12. Sources confirmed to KVUE on Dec.
 20 that Broussard's body was found in the trunk of a vehicle at a Houston-area home and that Carey was found inside the home alive.